 - University of Duhok, Iraq

 Current development projects

-The Research Group in Human Rights and Diversities and the Master Program in Human Rights and Multiculturalism invite you for a series of ‘Coffees’ flavored with great discussions on theories and new challenges on the intersections of Culture and Human Rights.
+The Research Group in Human Rights and Diversities and the Master Program in Human Rights and Multiculturalism invite you for open seminars and informal ‘Coffees’ flavored with great discussions on theories, relevant concepts and tendencies on the intersections of Culture and Human Rights.

 Date: December 6th, 12:00 – 15:00.

 - Chair: Dr. Gabriela Mezzanotti